zimeg/blog/src/content/about/profile.md

 i want to ride my bicycle wherever i like. it's a fun way to get around.

-bay wheels offer so many options and i hope to visit every station.

 ### coffee

 a day with coffee is a good day. coincidently i have coffee most days.